AplaProject/apla-docs-en/introduction/contracts.rst

 Parameters

-* *Recipient string* - recipient's wallet in any format – a number or XXXX-....-XXXX.
+* *Recipient string* - recipient's wallet in any format – a number or ``XXXX-....-XXXX``,
-* *Amount    string* - transaction amount in qAPL.
+* *Amount    string* - transaction amount in qAPL,
 * *Comment   string "optional"* - comments.

 NewContract
 ==============================
 This contract creates a new contract in the current ecosystem.

 Parameters

-* *Value string* - text of the contract or contracts.
+* *Value string* - text of the contract or contracts,
-* *Conditions string* - contract change conditions.
+* *Conditions string* - contract change conditions,
-* *Wallet string "optional"* - identifier of a wallet that can activate the contract later.
+* *Wallet string "optional"* - identifier of a wallet that can activate the contract later,
 * *TokenEcosystem int "optional"* - identifier of the ecosystem, which currency will be used for transactions when the contract is activated.

 EditContract